MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-working-with-business-central-in-powerbi.md

 title: Working with Business Central Data In Power BI| Microsoft Docs
 description: Getting insight, business intelligence, and KPIs from your Business Central data using Power BI.
 author: jswymer
+ms.service: dynamics365-business-central
 ms.topic: get-started-article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI ms.date: 04/01/2021 ms.author: jswymer ms.openlocfilehash: d8cd59f77230fe7d7593510f0abfc24bf9c29a2a
+ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI ms.date: 10/01/2020 ms.author: jswymer ms.openlocfilehash: 6c53fa5aeb615db809887ae96d51101789c312e3
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 02/15/2021
-ms.locfileid: "8142591"
+ms.locfileid: "5384165"
 ---
 # <a name="working-with-prod_short-data-in-power-bi"></a>Working with [!INCLUDE [prod_short](includes/prod_short.md)] Data in Power BI

 In this article, you learn some of the basics about working with reports and dashboards in Power BI that use [!INCLUDE [prod_short](includes/prod_short.md)] as a data source.
 The article discusses some aspects that will help you get started as a [!INCLUDE[prod_short](includes/prod_short.md)] user.
-For general guidelines and instructions about using Power BI, see [Power BI documentation for consumers](/power-bi/consumer).
+For general guidelines and instructions about using Power BI, see [Power BI documentation for consumers](https://review.docs.microsoft.com/en-us/power-bi/consumer).

 ## <a name="get-ready"></a>Get ready